RougeVader/Agent_P_v1.0/README.md

 -   **Phase 1: Core Chat Functionality**
     -   [x] Basic UI for chat interaction.
-    -   [ ] Connect UI to the Ollama backend service.
+    -   [x] Connect UI to the Ollama backend service.
-    -   [ ] Stream responses from the model for real-time feedback.
+    -   [x] Stream responses from the model for real-time feedback.
+    -   [x] Model selection from available Ollama models.

 -   **Phase 2: Agentic Capabilities & Tools**
     -   [ ] Implement a tool-use framework for the agent.